 Lay your 12.5″ triangle ruler on top of the strip set.
 Center it using seam lines as your guides.
 This will help you keep your block straight.

-Trim your triangle block to 11.75″ in height.
+Trim your scrappy triangle block to 12″ in height.
 Repeat this process 11 times for a total of 12 triangle blocks.

 Locate your pieced blocks and your contrasting fabric blocks.
 To get a feel for how my quilt is going to look, I always lay the blocks out.
-I take a picture of the layout at this point because it allows you to squint (to squint- foresee how it will turn out), it is easier to spot mistakes now.
-And sometimes if I was unsure about colors, it puts an end to my second guessing.
+I take a picture of the layout at this point because it allows you to squint (foresee how it will turn out), which makes it easier to spot mistakes.
+And sometimes if I am unsure about colors, it puts an end to my second guessing.
 I like to refer back to the picture as I continue making the quilt top to check placement of blocks.
 For me, it is a big time saver.

 Now you need to sew your blocks into rows.
 I like to work on three triangles at a time.
 Line up your triangle points to form “dog ears” like the following image.